jhburns/ExperienceCapture/Documentation/README.md

 Coming soon...

+In-depth information on how the exported data is laid out [here](Export-Format.md).

 ## Cloud Deploy

 Cloud Deploys can happen at two levels, a full setup or a partial redeploy.
 You'll likely want